How Perception Affects Women Giving Birth Naturally

 For

-palms get sweaty, your heart starts pounding, and you might feel
+palms get sweaty, the heart starts pounding,

 But does the